Orestis-Milolidakis/Orestis-Milolidakis.github.io/index.md

 ## About Me

-Hello!
 I am a PhD student in the computer science department of the National University of Singapore.
 Before that, I was a master's student in Greece in the program "Algorithms, Logic, Discrete MAthematics" (alma.di.uoa.gr).
 I am broadly interested in the intersection of theoretical computer science and pure math.
 I am excited to know about deep non-algorithmic theories and their potential applications in CS theory, but here are the fields I have given the most time to, in alphabetic order.

-I am presently focused on my PhD studies, but I add a few updates when time permits.

 ## Directions of interest